na-na-hi/renget/archive/hostfreellamas.md

 - exllamav2_hf (has more samplers such as CFG and mirostat, uses less VRAM, but is slower).
 - llama.cpp if you downloaded a ggml/gguf model - offload as many layers to GPU as possible, enter 999 to offload all layers.
 Important: Don't offload more than your GPU can handle, worst case the GPU driver will dump to System RAM and slow everything to a crawl.

 c. max_seq_len is the context, NTK alpha_value is the context scaling, use 2.6 for 8k context when loading models trained on 4k.
-You can get 8k context for free without perplexity suffering on all 4k llama2 models.
+RoPE scaling isn't free, your perplexity suffers the more you scale up.
 d.
 Click "Load".

 ###### 5. Use the model